Joe Cronin (basketball): Early career

 Before his job as general manager, Cronin held various roles within the Blazers organization, starting as the team's basketball operations intern in 2006, transitioning to pro scout/salary cap analyst in 2010, and eventually assuming the position of director of player personnel in 2014.
 Cronin was then elevated to the position of assistant general manager in 2021.

 Executive career

 In December 2021, Cronin was made interim general manager of the Trail Blazers, following Neil Olshey's dismissal.
 On May 9, 2022, Cronin was officially hired as the organization's 11th general manager and signed a four-year contract.

 Cronin was responsible for trade negotiations involving Damian Lillard.
 Since his hiring, Cronin has traded CJ McCollum, Norman Powell, Josh Hart, Larry Nance, Jr., and Robert Covington.
 With Cronin at the helm, the organization has drafted Shaedon Sharpe with the 7th pick in 2022, Scoot Henderson with the 3rd pick in 2023, and Donovan Clingan with the 7th pick in 2024.

-On April 7, 2025, Cronin and the Trail Blazers agreed to a multiyear contract extension.
+On April 7, 2025, Cronin and the Trail Blazers agreed to a multi-year contract extension.